Chinmay1220/SmartLease-AI-Powered-Apartment-Search/README.md

 By doing so, our project seeks to:

-Simplify the search process, making it user-friendly Reduce the time and effort required to find suitable apartment listings.
+Simplify the search process, making it user-friendly.

+Reduce the time and effort required to find suitable apartment listings.

 Improve the accuracy of search results by better understanding user search.

 Architecture diagram: